drou69/testable-code/README.md

 # This repo is dedicated to testability

-## The package "antipatterns" contains a few Anti Patterns that reduce Code Testability:
+## The package "hard_to_test" contains a few Anti Patterns that reduce Code Testability:
 | Anti Pattern                         | Class |
 |--------------------------------------| --- |
 | Work in constructor                  | ConnectionManager |